-When we usually travel to a new destination, visiting zoos & bird parks would essentially be the last things on your checklist!
-While both I and RD love animals, we are more keen to see them wild and free, rather than captivated and kept away from their natural habitat.
-However, during our trip to Singapore, we decided to head off to the Jurong Bird Park one afternoon, and it turned out to be one of the best experiences from that trip!
+When we usually travel to a new destination, visiting zoos & bird parks would essentially be the last thing on your checklist!
+While both I and RD love animals, we are keener to see them wild and free, rather than captivated and kept away from their natural habitat.
+However, during our trip to Singapore, we decided to head off to Jurong Bird Park one afternoon, and it turned out to be one of the best experiences from that trip!
 Honestly, after being to the zoos in India, you tend to lose hope but here, it was an absolute treat as we felt like walking through a rainforest for real!

 Wherever you come from, if you are planning a visit to Singapore, you would love to have up-close encounters with many of the most beautiful and rarest feathered friends at this bird paradise!
 Opened in 1971 & spreading over nearly 20.2 hectares in the western part of Singapore, Jurong Bird Park is Asia’s largest bird park.
 It was awarded the Certificate of Excellence by TripAdvisor, as per visitors’ reviews.

 Jurong Bird Park Timings & Entrance Fee:

 The park remains open from 8:30 AM in the morning to 6 PM in the evening, however, the last entry is allowed till 5:30 PM.
 The ticket price is 30 SGD for adults and 20 SGD for children (3 to 12 years).
 Take time to observe and know more about the different types of birds.
 It will be great if you have more than half a day to enjoy the various activities that the park has in store for the visitors.